Search This Blog

 This cracking thriller unfurls in Helen Fields' excellent crime universe, with enjoyable appearances from some of her recurring characters.
 Multiple perspectives drive the action, focusing mainly on gripping police procedural elements via DS Lively and team; the unconventional forensic methods of Dr Woolvine (and her burly sidekick, Brodie Baarda); the professional and personal trials of surgeon Beth Waterfall; and the seriously creepy shenanigans of a stalker named 'The Watcher'.

-Jumping back and forth in time Fields masterfully wields multiple threads like spinning plates, full of gritty Scottish noir crime content and lashing of psychological depth, that keep you guessing as they draw together in a gut-wrenching climax.
+Jumping back and forth in time Fields masterfully wields multiple threads like spinning plates, full of gritty Scottish noir crime content and lashings of psychological depth, that keep you guessing as they draw together in a gut-wrenching climax.
 Waterfall's backstory comes through flashbacks to the toll the stalker has taken on her family, which add atmospheric vibes of dread when it comes to the things you fear are going to happen if our team of sleuths cannot crack the case in time - especially given the budding romance that Fields conjures between Lively and the surgeon.
 And just when you think you know where the story is heading, Fields drops the slickest of twists that has you questioning everything you thought you knew!

 Plus, if a suspenseful treat was not enough to keep you interested, Fields explores some meaty themes along the way too, particularly around toxic masculinity, stalking, and trauma, which will really provoke your thoughts.